 While the national picture is clear, a lot less is known about how the cost of living is playing out in cities and large towns across the UK.
 Centre for Cities research shows there is a clear geography to the crisis, which is deepening inequalities across Britain and worsening the North-South divide.
 Cities outside the South are suffering higher rates of inflation and tighter squeezes on household finances.

-Centre for Cities’ new cost of living tracker, tracks city-by-city inflation and wage figures to monitor where inflation is hitting hardest, how prices and wages are rising across cities and large towns, and the impact of mounting prices on money in workers’ pockets.
+Centre for Cities’ cost of living tracker maps city-by-city inflation and wage figures to visualise where inflation is hitting hardest and how prices and wages are rising across cities and large towns.
+Additionally, our energy prices tool shows how average energy bills differ across the country and the respective impact of the Energy Price Guarantee (EPG).

 Back to top

 Our research has shown that many of the cities and towns facing higher inflation rates are in the North, Midlands, and Wales.
-As of August 2022, Burnley and Blackpool have the highest inflation rates at 11.2% and 10.8% respectively.
-This is followed by Glasgow, Bradford and Blackburn at 10.7%.
+As of February 2023, Burnley has the highest inflation rate at 11.8%.
+This is followed by Glasgow and Blackpool both at 11.4%.

 At the other end of the spectrum, cities and large towns in the South, particularly in the Greater South East, have been relatively sheltered from rising costs.
-As of August 2022, places with the lowest inflation include London, Reading and Cambridge at 8.7%, 8.8% and 9.2% respectively.
+As of February 2023, places with the lowest inflation include London (9.3%), Cambridge (9.3%) and Reading (9.4%).

 Back to top